ShaunCurtis/Blazr.Sitebuilder/Blazr.Sitebuilder.Builder/Source/Posts/Blazr-OneWayStreet.md

 This first post shows the pattern and library used on a *simplistic* data model.
-THe same data class `WeatherForecast` represents the domain object and the underlying persistence class in the infrastructure.
+The same data class `WeatherForecast` represents the domain object and the underlying persistence class in the infrastructure.

 In a second post, I'll cover a more realistic use case where we have different domain and infrastructure classes and need to provide mapping brokers.